wgroeneveld/brainbaking/content/post/2020/12/thoughts-on-bullshit-jobs.md

 }); // end am4core.ready()
 </script>

+Isn't that something - research that claims researchers produce the most valuable output (economically speaking) for society?

 ### Bullshit in the software engineering industry

 In my [a decade in the industry](/post/2018/10/a-decade-in-the-industry/) post, I reflect on ten years as an agile software developer working for various privately held companies.
 After reading bullshit jobs, a lot of _'shit'_ I've done there can be easily categorized as bullshit: